tinkercademy-bootcamp/chat-project-haxxxil/exercise-5/README.md

 - Have you ever heard of programmers referring to "code smells"?
 How can code smell?
+  - Yes.
+Code may smell because of bad coding practices, such as high degree of nesting, huge functions and classes, dead code etc. which might indicate presence of unfound bugs.
 - What does it mean to have a sense of taste in programming?
 How can code taste?
 - Is there an analogue for every sense?